Opioid Initiative

 4-Hour Professional Training: Hope is Dope

 This training is available in-person or online and is open to all treatment and human service provider employees, Certified Peer and Recovery Specialists, and county agencies and employees.
 Participants will learn the science behind addiction and the recovery process and how a well-informed and supportive community increases recovery rates.
 CEU credits are available where applicable.
-This two-part series.
-Classes will be held in Continuing Education Room CE18 at BC3 Main Campus and online.

 Get More Info!